1944 Nebraska Cornhuskers football team: Indiana

 Nebraska's only bright spot in this game was a single 55-yard running play in a contest that was otherwise all Indiana.
 The Hoosiers kept the Cornhuskers off the scoreboard even as they repeated their record-setting 54 points scored on Nebraska, which was the fourth time in two years that the 54 mark was hung on the Cornhuskers and was a repeat of Nebraska's worst-ever defeat, matching the 54–0 shutout handed down by Minnesota last year.
 With four wins in a row against Nebraska so far, Indiana finally took the series lead between the teams at 4–3–2.

 Kansas

 The 1944 loss to the Kansas Jayhawks was a particularly painful and heartbreaking loss.
 As the Cornhuskers were held scoreless for the third game in a row to open the season, a dubious mark that had never before fallen upon Nebraska, worse still was the end of Nebraska's 27-game undefeated streak against the Jayhawks that began with a 13–3 Nebraska victory in 1917.
-It was also the first time that Kansas had defeated the Cornhuskers in Lincoln since an 18–4 victory dating all the way back to 1896, making this one of the darkest days in the history of the program.
+It was also the first time that Kansas had defeated the Cornhuskers in Lincoln since an 18–4 victory dating back to 1896, making this one of the darkest days in the history of the program.
 This was the 10th win for the Jayhawks over Nebraska all time, though they still lagged in the series 10–38–3.